Background to LEED

-The TA statistics are compiled from 72 TAs, which cover 16 city councils and 56 district councils.
-Data from the Chatham Islands territory have been included in estimates for Christchurch city to reduce the impact of errors for a small population.
-For confidentiality reasons, data from TAs that overlap regional boundaries have been modified by adding the sensitive portion of the overlapping TA to a neighbouring TA in the same region.
+The TA statistics are compiled from 67 TAs, which cover 12 city councils and 55 district councils.
+Data from the Chatham Islands territory are included in estimates for Christchurch city, to reduce the impact of errors for a small population.
+For confidentiality reasons, data from TAs that overlap regional boundaries are modified by adding the sensitive portion of the overlapping TA to a neighbouring TA in the same region.

 There are six modified TAs: